-Foseco is a Cleveland-based manufacturing company that has been in business for over 75 years, developing and making products and solutions for the foundry industry.
-Any industry that relied on such extreme temperatures such as metal casting was likely to have used asbestos at some point in time, and Foseco was no exception.
-It used asbestos in a variety of products, including those it had patented.
+Cleveland-based Foseco is a manufacturing company that has been in business for over 75 years.
+Foseco developed and manufactured products for the foundry industry, an industry that produces metal castings.
+At one time, any industry that relied on extreme temperatures was likely to use asbestos.
+Foseco was no exception, using asbestos in a variety of products.

-Foseco, like similar companies in the manufacturing and foundry industry, used asbestos in many of its products over the years.
-Unlike other companies, Foseco was never forced into a position of needing bankruptcy protection.
-The company has faced, and will likely continue to face, asbestos lawsuits, but they did not overwhelm the company.
-In 2008 Foseco was bought by Cookson Group and is now a division of Vesuvius.
+Foseco, like similar manufacturing companies, used asbestos in many of its products.
+However, unlike other companies, Foseco was never forced into bankruptcy protection in spite of numerous asbestos-related lawsuits.
+In 2008, Foseco was bought by Cookson Group and is now a division of Vesuvius.

 Asbestos Use by Foseco

-Foundry work involves heating and manipulating metals and other substances, and then casting those substances to make products.
-It is an industry that uses a lot of heat and that requires materials that can contain the heat, insulate, and protect against fire.
-It also needs materials that will not break or deteriorate quickly under the intense heat.
+Foundry work involves heating and manipulating metals and other substances, then casting those substances to make products.
+The industry uses extreme temperatures, requiring materials that can insulate and protect against fire.
+It also requires materials that will not break or deteriorate under intense heat.

-This is where asbestos comes in handy.
-Asbestos is a natural material with a variety of useful qualities.
-It is abundant and inexpensive and can resist and insulate against high temperatures.
+These extreme conditions make asbestos a natural choice for the industry.
+Asbestos is a natural material with a variety of useful characteristics.
+It is abundant, inexpensive, and resists high temperatures.
 Asbestos also resists fire, chemical reactions, corrosion, and electricity.
 It is strong and can be added to materials to make them more durable.
-Most of these properties made asbestos an idea substance to be incorporated into the kinds of foundry products that Foseco made.
+Most of these properties made asbestos an ideal ingredient in Foseco’s foundry products.

-Foseco even patented a product that it manufactured, called a hot top, which contained a lot of asbestos.
-A hot top was a piece of metal used to help maintain the temperature of molten steel and to capture impurities from the steel as it cooled and solidified.
-The hot tops needed to be able to withstand extreme heat and still function, and so Foseco crafted them with embedded asbestos.
+Foseco even patented a product that it manufactured, called a hot top.
+A hot top was a piece of metal used to help maintain the temperature of molten steel.
+It was also useful for capturing steel impurities as the metal cooled and solidified.
+Hot tops needed to withstand extreme heat, so Foseco crafted them with embedded asbestos.

-In addition to the hot tops, Foseco made a number of products with asbestos.
-These include die castings, heat bricks, molding sand, furnace linings, permanent mold coatings, asbestos boards, compounds, and insulation, exothermic riser sleeves, and ladle liners, among many others.
+In addition to hot tops, Foseco made a number of products with asbestos.
+These products included die castings, heat bricks, molding sand, furnace linings, and permanent mold coatings.
+The company also manufactured asbestos boards, compounds, and insulation, exothermic riser sleeves, and ladle liners.

-Foseco made a lot of products with asbestos and did so in a number of manufacturing facilities.
-One of these was in Cleveland, where the company headquarters were eventually located.
-One report shows that the Cleveland plant used over 18 million pounds of asbestos in the 1960s and 1970s.
-The patent for one of Foseco’s products, the hot top insulation, shows that it included nearly five percent each of amosite and chrysotile asbestos, much more than the acceptable limit eventually set by the environmental protection agency.
+Foseco used several factories to manufacture the products with asbestos, including one in Cleveland, where company headquarters were eventually located.
+One report indicates the Cleveland plant used over 18 million pounds of asbestos in the 1960s and 1970s.
+The patent for one of Foseco’s products, the hot top insulation, described nearly 5 percent each of amosite and chrysotile asbestos, much more than the acceptable limit eventually set by the Environmental Protection Agency.

-All this use of asbestos meant that Foseco’s factory workers were put at risk regularly of being exposed to asbestos and of becoming sick as a result.
-These workers had to mix the asbestos into materials and risked creating dust that they would inhale.
-Inhaling the fibers of asbestos leads to tissue damage in the lungs and other parts of the body that can ultimately cause asbestosis, mesothelioma, and lung cancer.
+Because asbestos was used in such abundance, Foseco’s factory workers were regularly put at risk of exposure and resulting sickness.
+Factory workers mixed asbestos into materials, risking inhaling the created asbestos dust.
+Inhaling microscopic asbestos fibers leads to tissue damage in the lungs and other parts of the body, ultimately causing asbestosis, mesothelioma, and lung cancer.

-Workers in foundries that used Foseco products were also put at serious risk of exposure and illness.
-One example of a common way that workers were exposed to asbestos through Foseco products was in the use of hot tops.
-These plates that were used in steel foundries had to be replaced often and workers later reported that they often tore out and replaced asbestos boards during this process and that the action produced a lot of dust that coated them and other workers in the hot top area.
+Foundry workers who used Foseco products were also put at serious risk of exposure and illness.
+A common way workers were exposed through Foseco products was in the use of their hot tops.
+These plates, used in steel foundries, often had to be replaced.
+Workers later reported they often tore out and replaced asbestos boards during this process.
+This action produced a lot of dust that coated them and other workers in the hot top area.

 Asbestos Lawsuits against Foseco

-Foseco has been the defendant in numerous lawsuits over asbestos exposure and illness because of its extensive use of the mineral in its products.
-There is evidence that in 1964, Foseco received a communication from the North American Asbestos Corporation warning that asbestos was harmful to worker health and could even cause lung cancer in workers.
-This piece of evidence has been important in lawsuits, showing that the company knew the risks of using asbestos but failed to pass that warning on to workers or to protect them from harm.
+Foseco has been the defendant in numerous lawsuits over asbestos exposure and illness.
+In 1964, the North American Asbestos Corporation warned Foseco that asbestos was harmful to worker health and could even cause lung cancer.
+This evidence has been important in lawsuits, proving the company knew the risks of using asbestos but failed to warn workers or protect them from harm.

-In spite of the thousands of asbestos lawsuits that Foseco has faced, mostly from former employees and their families, the company managed to survive without needing to reorganize under bankruptcy protection.
-It also never had to create an asbestos trust fund to compensate victims or to cover future claims.
-Anyone with a claim against the company must take legal action in order to seek compensation.
+Despite of the thousands of asbestos lawsuits Foseco faced, the company managed to survive without needing bankruptcy protection.
+Foseco also did not have to establish an asbestos trust fund to compensate victims and cover future claims.
+Anyone with a claim against the company must take legal action to seek compensation.

-Foseco’s irresponsible actions with asbestos and failure to protect workers left it vulnerable to litigation and liability over the many people made sick and otherwise impacted by asbestos exposure.
-If you are sick because of asbestos exposure and you believe your exposure originated with Foseco products, either as an employee or a worker in a facility that used Foseco products, you can file a lawsuit to seek damages and justice.
-Let an experienced mesothelioma lawyer help you make your case and get that compensation.
+Foseco’s failure to protect workers left it vulnerable to litigation from those impacted by asbestos exposure.
+If you are sick because of asbestos exposure and believe your exposure originated with Foseco products, you can file a lawsuit to seek damages and justice.
+Let an experienced mesothelioma lawyer help you make your case and get the compensation you deserve.